Top 11 Banks That Don’t Use ChexSystems

 ChexSystems is very similar to credit reporting agencies like Experian, TransUnion, and Equifax.
 However, instead of reporting on credit-related accounts, ChexSystems reports on deposit-related accounts, including checking and savings accounts.

 Because many banks use ChexSystems, having a poor checking history means most commercial banks will probably reject you when you try to apply for a new account.
-To get around this, consider CIT Bank or any of the other banks above that do not pull your ChexSystems history.
+To get around this, consider Chime or any of the other banks above that do not pull your ChexSystems history.